 When you sign up by email many of these blogs will give you a free gift in the form of gated content like ebooks, white papers and video tutorials.
 Consume this material too as they will be jam-packed with advanced tips.

-Now buy some books…
+Now buy some social media marketing books…

 After you read and subscribe to blog posts and get a good understanding of social media managing, you should buy some good books.
 A great place to find the best social media marketing books is Amazon.
 If you visit the social media category you will find the most popular social media marketing books.